 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact, and some drugs should not be used together.

 Before taking this medicine

 You should not use Uptravi if you are allergic to selexipag.

-To make sure Uptravi is safe for you, tell your doctor if you have:
+To make sure Uptravi is safe for you, tell your doctor if you have ever had:

-It is not known whether Uptravi will harm an unborn baby.
+It is not known whether selexipag will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take Uptravi?

 Take Uptravi exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 You should not stop taking Uptravi without your doctor's advice.
 Stopping suddenly may make your condition worse.